ramonclaudio/howold/README.md

 │ 2025-10-18 │ 00:08:51 │ 0a61d3c │ template-tanstack-start-authkit │
 ╰────────────┴──────────┴─────────┴─────────────────────────────────╯

-  Showing 5 of 22 projects · ▲ newest last
+  Showing 5 of 22 templates · ▲ latest last
 ```

-Results are sorted oldest to newest (newest at bottom).